 If this is your default company bank account, this information appears beneath your company name and address on any invoices and orders you print.

-The BIC is either 8 or 11 characters, including a bank code (4 characters), country code (2 letters), location code (2 characters) and an optional branch code (3 characters).
+The BIC is either eight or eleven characters, including a bank code (4 characters), country code (2 letters), location code (2 characters) and an optional branch code (3 characters).

 If your building society notifies you of a Roll Number for this account, enter the number.